Australian Performing Tumbler: Description

 The APT is medium faced, pearl eyed, clean legged and quite reminiscent of the old style English Long Faced Tumbler as seen in Levi's book.
-With its nicely rounded head, short cobby body and its available selection of classic tumbler colors such as recessive red, kite and almond, the APT is an attractive specimen to see in the show pens.
+It has a rounded head, short cobby body and a selection of classic tumbler colors such as recessive red, kite and almond.
 A quiet variety that is able to be used as a foster parent for other breeds increases the APT's usefulness.